stevetsaoch/pandas_dataframe_parse_mysql_tool/README.md

 # Check all user and their authentication
 SELECT user, authentication_string, plugin, host FROM mysql.user

-# Alter authentication and set password for root, this procedure will prevent someone
+# Alter authentication and set password for root
-# login to your mysql service if he has permissions of your root.
 ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'

 # re-login to mysql-server with password 'password'